Table of Contents

 A place for quick, lightweight discussions and question/answer exchanges.
 Not always archived completely.

-You may be able to avoid a lot of the headache of choosing and configuring these tools by using a canned hosting site: a server that offers prepackaged, templatized web areas with all the accompanying tools needed to run a free software project.
+You may be able to avoid a lot of the headache of choosing and configuring many of these tools by using a canned hosting site: an online service that offers prepackaged, templatized web services with some or all of the collaboration tools needed to run a free software project.
 See the section called “Canned Hosting” later in this chapter for a discussion of the advantages and disadvantages of canned hosting.